 - Often hormone deficiency is incomplete.

-- In women amenorrhoea may be the first sign of pituitary disease.
-Galactorrhoea is uncommon in men but hyperprolactinaemia often causes erectile dysfunction.
+- In women, amenorrhoea may be the first sign of pituitary disease.
+Galactorrhoea is uncommon in men but hyperprolactinaemia is a cause of erectile dysfunction.

-- Visual field defects should be enquired about.
-They may be too insidious to have been noticed and formal testing might be required.
-The tumour may also cause diplopia and cranial nerve lesions by involving the oculomotor, trochlear and abducens nerves and also the ophthalmic branch of trigeminal.
+- The tumour may also cause diplopia and cranial nerve lesions by involving the oculomotor, trochlear and abducens nerves and also the ophthalmic branch of trigeminal.
+Visual symptoms or signs depend upon where the tumour presses.

 - In children and adolescents, note height and weight.